NHS e-Referral Service

 All patients now have the right to choose which hospital provider they are referred to by their GP/referrer.
 This legal right, which was introduced in April 2009, lets patients choose from any hospital provider in England offering a suitable treatment that meets the NHS standard and costs.

-Now patients can choose which hospital they are seen in according to what matters most to them, whether it's location, waiting times, reputation, clinical performance, visiting policies, parking facilities or patients' comments.
+Patients can choose which hospital they are seen in according to what matters most to them, whether it's location, waiting times, reputation, clinical performance, visiting policies, parking facilities or patients' comments.
 Patients can also choose to go to independent sector providers who have a contract with the NHS.

 Services offered through the e-Referral service